 Hand Bulb Planters

-Above: The new Burgon and Ball Bulb Planter is endorsed by the Royal Horticulture Society.
-It features a deeply serrated edge for easy insertion into dirt, as well as convenient depth markings; £14.95.
+Above: The Burgon and Ball Bulb Planter is endorsed by the Royal Horticulture Society.
+It features a deeply serrated edge for easy insertion into dirt, as well as convenient depth markings; $25.99 from Life and Home.

-Above: The Sneebeor Hand Bulb Planter is hand-crafted in Holland of solid stainless steel; $78.30 at the Garden Bulb Company.
+Above: The Sneebeor Hand Bulb Planter is hand-crafted in Holland of solid stainless steel; $78.30 at the Garden Tool Company.

 Above: Fiskars Bulb Planter creates holes like other planters, but also has a spring-loaded handle that releases bulbs for planting.
 Crafted of rust-resistant steel, the 2.25-inch diameter planter comes with a lifetime warranty; $5.49 at Fiskars.